guszille/ray-tracing-in-one-weekend/README.md

 # Ray Tracing

-Building a path tracing running on CPU, using C++.
+Building a path tracer running on CPU, using C++.
 This project is being developed following the guidelines of the [_Ray Tracing Series_](https://raytracing.github.io) books.

 ## 1st Book, [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html)